 The good blood is the healing wisdom that can arise from even the worst crimes against humanity.
 Through efforts to recover from trauma, we have the opportunity to become like the wounded healers found in egalitarian societies who were keepers of the wisdom of life and death and manipulators of the regenerative energy found in all of us.
 From their own healing journeys, wounded healers learn lessons of recovery they can use to help others in their healing journeys.

 Bad blood, like feelings of “bad blood” between people, is a reminder of the perils of rage that is a common reaction to sexual violence, whether this rage is directed towards others or internalized towards oneself.
 A tremendous power is unleashed in those who are sexually violated.
-Sexual abuse is a form of what Ursula Wirtz described as soul murder, which is an attempt to take control of another person in the deepest, most vulnerable parts of herself.
+Sexual trauma is a form of what Ursula Wirtz described as soul murder, which is an attempt to take control of another person in the deepest, most vulnerable parts of herself.
 We become aware of the power of destructive forces through another’s effort to annihilate us.
 Some anger and rage are often necessary for regaining one’s soul and validating one’s right to live and thrive.
-This sense of power can become a force of good, contributing to a woman’s own healing from injustice, as well as helping others who have suffered similar violations.
+This sense of power can become a force for good, contributing to a woman’s own healing from injustice, as well as helping others who have suffered similar violations.
 Yet rage can also become indiscriminate, and like Medusa, threaten everyone who comes in contact with her.

 Medusa’s wounding was ignored.
 Instead, her ugliness and wrath were the focus of her community, along with the revulsion and terror she caused in others.
 Such scapegoating certainly justifies feelings of rage.
 Yet there is also the risk of rage becoming a defense against one’s own heart.
 Pema Chödrön wrote, “Let your heart break and drop the story.”
-This is a tall order for many sexual abuse survivors for whom no one has been willing to hear or validate their stories, let alone protect them from harm.
+This is a tall order for many sexual trauma survivors for whom no one has been willing to hear or validate their stories, let alone protect them from harm.
 Yet for recovery, if not our souls, we have to be willing to eventually let the veil once again drop, as it were, and not risk letting our own hearts turn to stone.

 Walker, B. G. (1983).
 The woman’s encyclopedia of myths and secrets.
 San Francisco, CA: Harper San Francisco, p.
 629.